- 400ml tin coconut milk

 - Vegetable oil for the grill

-Trim the pork of excess fat.
+Trim the pork tenderloin of excess fat.
 Butterfly the tenderloins by splitting each one lengthwise almost but not quite all the way through, so the halves remain attached.

 To prepare the bbq pork tenderloins, open each tenderloin like a book, cover with plastic wrap and bash to an even thickness (about 2-3cm) with a meat mallet or the bottom of a small pan.
 Put the pork tenderloins in the bowl with the marinade and coat on all sides.
 Let marinate for 10 to 20 minutes whilst the barbeque heats up (or up to several hours in the fridge).